Sleep Hacking: How to Transform Your Quality of Sleep (Over 30 Powerful Tips)by Scott Jeffrey

 Valerenic acid found in valerian root has shown to inhibit GABA breakdown in the brain.
 The end result is more calmness and tranquility akin to the effects of Valium and Xanax (hence, “herbal tranquilizer”).

-I don’t have a favorite brand for valerian root, but here are two of the brands I’ve used:
+I don’t have a favorite brand for valerian root, but here’s the brand I use: Herb Pharm Certified Organic Valerian Root.

 Supplement #3: Vitamin D